-For client's who received inpatient crisis services the program would be speak with discharge nurse from facility whom typically call to validate housing for client.
-Staff is to provide timely follow up services once client is discharged back to program after they are deemed stable by medical professionals.
+For client's who received inpatient crisis services, the program would speak with the discharge nurse from facility whom typically calls to validate housing for client.
+Staff is to provide timely follow up services once client is discharged back to program, after they are deemed stable by medical professionals.
 Upon arrival staff will obtain discharge paper work and document any changes of dx or medications.
-Staff will also make reminders for follow up visits scheduled for client to primary psychiatrist, this will happen all within 24- 48 hours.
+Staff will also make reminders for follow up visits scheduled for client to their psychiatrist, this will happen all within 24-48 hours.
 Staff will assist in making new goals for a plan to help eliminate future inpatient crisis services.

-- I. Objective: To prevent crisis inpatient services in the future by establishing goals set by the client to work towards. - II.
+- I. Objective: To prevent crisis inpatient services in the future by establishing goals or use of coping skills set by the client to work towards. - II.
 Indicator: Incident reports, discharge paper work, percentage of clients who received inpatient crisis services. - III.
-Who applied: Clients who are residents of the program and received inpatient services for FY 20-21. - IV.
-Time of Measure: FY 20-21 - V. Data Source: Individual Service plans, Incident reports, discharge paper work, communication from professionals assisting resident. - VI.
-Target goal expectancy: The program implements daily medication reminders which holds residents accountable to take medications as prescribed.
+Who applied: Clients who are residents of the program and received inpatient services for FY 22-23. - IV.
+Time of Measure: FY 22-23 - V. Data Source: Individual Service plans, Incident reports, discharge paper work, communication from professionals assisting resident. - VI.
+Target goal expectancy: Stasis implements daily medication reminders which holds residents accountable to take medications as prescribed.
+Stasis also keeps records of next appointments for PCP and psychiatrist to be able to remind clients.
 The reminders have helped significantly in maintaining stability with all residents and less inpatient crisis services.
-The target goal for all residents is to have them be able to independently take medications on their own without daily staff reminders and remain stable. - VII.
-Outcome: 10% of residents served received inpatient crisis services by licensed providers.
-Some of the percentage is from the same residents who received crisis services more than once within the FY 20-21.
+The target goal for all residents is to have them be able to independently take medications on their own without daily staff reminders and attend all appointments that assist in their well being and remain stable. - VII.
+Outcome: 34% of residents served received inpatient crisis services by licensed providers within the FY 22-23.
+That is up to a 28% increase than last FY report, (the majority of the increase were due to the same 3 clients).